Overview of our legislation, how it fits together and what this means for us and the nurses, midwives and nursing associates we regulate

 The Order also sets out matters that require either the Privy Council to make orders or our Council to make Rules.
 Both the Privy Council orders and Rules that sit underneath the Order serve a number of different functions.
 Primarily, they set out the detailed approach to our higher-level functions and activities which are set out in the Order.
 So, the Order must permit certain activities and the Privy Council orders and Rules made by our Council set out an approach to those.

 Both draw their legal standing (or ‘vires’) from the Order.
-They cover functions including the registration of nurses and midwives, fitness to practise processes, the supervision of midwives and setting standards of education and training.
+They cover functions including registration, fitness to practise processes, and setting standards of education and training.

 How can our legislation be changed?